NEMSLinux/nems-docs/check_commands/check_internet_speed.rst

 ---------

-Out of the box, NEMS Linux 1.5+ will check the Internet connectivity speed using Netflix's fast.com speedtest service.
+Out of the box, NEMS Linux 1.5+ will check the Internet connectivity speed using `Cloudflare's Speed Test<https://speed.cloudflare.com/>`__ service.
 By default, warning notifications will be generated if your upload or download speed falls below 10 Mb/s and Critical warnings if either falls below 7 Mb/s.
 These are just sample thresholds which can (and should) be modified to suit your connection speed by modifying the service in NEMS NConf.

 Data Usage Warning
 ------------------